ghassansalloum/PiVideoPlayer/LCD HAT config.md

-This is the software stack needed to make the LCD HAT from Waveshare (1.3 inches for me) work
+This is the software stack needed to make the LCD HAT work

 # Install the fbcp driver
 Unfortunately it only works on 32-bit OSes, and uses an API that is deprecated on the Pi5+ hardware.
 Luckily I'm still using an RPi Zero 2 W.

+For the Waveshare 1.3" LCD HAT which uses the ST778VW chip use this:
 ```cd ~
 sudo apt install libraspberrypi-dev
 sudo apt install cmake